Dollar rally finds new wings on hawkish-sounding Fed minutes

 Other currencies also ceded ground against the greenback, notably the euro which pierced through the Nov.
 7 trough of $1.3295 to reach an 11-month low at $1.3255.

-The New Zealand dollar, already out of favor after the central bank last month paused its tightening cycle, skidded to a 5-1/2 month low of $0.8365.
+The New Zealand dollar, already out of favour after the central bank last month paused its tightening cycle, skidded to a 5-1/2 month low of $0.8365.

 Some analysts warned dollar bulls might be reading too much into the minutes.